-[&]quot;Effective Buying Income," also referred to as "disposable" or "after tax" income, consists of personal income less personal tax and certain non-tax payments.
+(1) "Effective Buying Income," also referred to as "disposable" or "after tax" income, consists of personal income less personal tax and certain non-tax payments.
 Personal income includes wages and salaries, other labor-related income (such as employer contributions to private pension funds), and certain other income (e.g. proprietor's income; rental income; dividends and interest; pensions; Social Security; unemployment compensation; and welfare assistance).
 Deducted from this total are personal taxes (federal, state and local), certain non-tax payments (e.g. fines, fees and penalties) and personal contributions to a retirement program.

-In 2002, the publisher of Sales and Marketing Management, altered the methodology used in order to produce current year estimates.
+(2) In 2002, Claritas Inc., the publisher of Sales and Marketing Management, altered the methodology used in order to produce current year estimates.
 Therefore, 2001 estimates are not available.
-The 2006 edition of Sales and Marketing Management has not been published as of the date hereof, and therefore 2006 estimates are not available.